 Since its inception in 2018 open banking has made a significant impact on the financial landscape in the UK.
 For over four years now, FinTech firms have been benefitting from open APIs that enable them to customise their open banking apps and services based on the consumer demand.
 This wouldn’t be possible without open banking platforms that have mastered open banking solutions, acting as a technological intermediary between banks and third parties for the greater good of the industry and optimal customer experience.

 Trending crypto events show us how the market is changing.
 From software itself, through the implementation of innovative payment options, to the job market.
 Many segments of professional and social activities are changing, because regulators and customers continue to look through the lenses of potential benefits and earnings.
 If crypto trends for 2022 show us one dominant thing, it’s definitely this – the market is growing exponentially and the hype train is real.

 You don’t have to be a millionaire to invest in stocks, currencies or even precious metals.
 Trading has been a widely available option for decades, but thanks to web based platforms it’s now easier than ever.
-Such platforms are also great examples of FinTech in practice – how they are made, how they work and what are their best features depends both on the market needs and what their creators can actually offer.
-Let’s take a look at some of the most popular online trading platforms and find out why they succeeded!
+Such platforms are also great examples of FinTech in practice: how they are made, how they work and what are their best features depends both on the market needs and what their creators can actually offer.
+Let’s take a look at some of the most popular online trading platforms to find out why they have succeeded.